BLCM/bl3mods/Aaron0000/Balands/README.md

 Quick Breather - No change.

-Pocket Full of Grenades - Added a 5%-per-point bonus to grenade damage.
+Pocket Full of Grenades - Added bonus grenade damage to the same extent as the grenade regeneration.

 Old-U - No change.